JimmyDansbo/VTUIlib/VTUIlib-acme.md

 * .width and .height must be used in the same way when calling a macro
 * .bgcolor and .fgcolor must be used in the same way when calling a macro

+If the .color parameter is used in a macro call, it is not possible to also use .bgcolor and .fgcolor or vice versa.

 ## Functions

 ### Function name: screen_set